13 Surefire Ways to Boost Employee Engagement

 11. Embrace employee training

-For example, if Kirsty in accounts has always wanted to learn how to code, map out an internal programme that allows her to spend time with your backend developers.
+For example if Kirsty in accounts has always wanted to learn how to code map out an internal program that allows her to spend time with your backend developers.

-Not only does this create engagement but it can also help retain employees who may have felt that their time at your company was drawing to a close by reigniting their interest in you as an employer or in a new potential role should you be in a position to offer them a transfer to a different department.
+Not only does this create engagement and helps build an individual's business acumen but it can also help retain employees who may have felt that their time at your company was drawing to a close by reigniting their interest in you as an employer or in a new potential role should you be in a position to offer them a transfer to a different department.

 12. Hold annual award ceremonies